LucianMihalache/flygo_api/README.md

 - How would you automate your deployments so that each push to your default branch will trigger a deployment to your production environment
 - > We would use the ci/cd if we have a runner.
 If not, we can use the webhooks.
 - Is it possible to get the data about past crosswords?
 If yes, how would you build a solution to get all the historical crosswords data?
-- > Use the build in restful api.
+- > Use the build-in restful api.
 See the bottom documentation

 ## Run Locally